josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 If so (and it seems like it should be so), how should Angular generalize the ability to cancel for other structural directives?

 There are no easy answers to these questions.
 Prohibiting multiple structural directives makes them moot.
-There's an easy solution for this use case: put the `*ngIf` on a container element that wraps the `*ngFor` element.
+There is an easy solution for this use case: put the `*ngIf` on a container element that wraps the `*ngFor` element.
 One or both elements can be an `<ng-container>` so that no extra DOM elements are generated.

 <a id="unless"></a>